clay-rs/clay-rs.github.io/01_architecture.md

 ---
 layout: page
-title: Structure
+title: Architecture
-permalink: /structure/
+permalink: /architecture/
-order: 2
+order: 1
 ---

-Clay is a heterogenous computing software, so a lot of entities in it consists of *host* and *device parts*.

-*Host part* performs operations on the host that usually is about resourse management, e.g. handling host data and loading it to the device.
-Host part is also gives information about device part.
+## Principles

+Monte-Carlo ray tracing process converges relatively slowly (an error decreses with the inverse square root of the number of samples) but the sampling could be effectively performed in parallel, so it's a good idea to run Monte-Carlo integration on massively parallel hardware like GPUs.

+Clay is able to run the part of its code on a pararllel hardware, and this part of the program is called *device part*.
+The remaining code is running on the main CPU as usual, and is called *host part*.

+### Host

+Host part of the Clay is written in [Rust programming language](https://www.rust-lang.org/) and usually performs management tasks.
+It employs strict but flexible Rust trait system and type parametrization to provide a required level of modularity.
+You can assemble desired ray tracing pipeline from primitive building blocks, and if the desired functionality doesn't exist in Clay yet, you always can write it by yourself by implementing corresponding traits.

+### Device

+Device part of the Clay is written in [OpenCL](https://www.khronos.org/opencl/) and contains performance-critical parallel code.

-*Device part* is a piece OpenCL code that contains some definitions with specific names and functions with specific signatures.
-The term 'module' is used for this piece of code.
-Names and signatures of the module content are called the interface, and they are the same for all modules of the same type.
-Corresponding device functionality is fully defined in the module, and resulting OpenCL kernel is assembled from these modules.
+Device code consists of so-called modules.
+The module contains some definitions with specific names and functions with specific signatures.
+Names and signatures of the module content are called the *interface*, and they are the same for all modules of the same type.

-The type of device module and the interface are defined by the `Instance<Class>` trait implemented for the entity.
+The type of device module and the interface are defined by the `Instance<Class>` trait implemented for the program entity.
 You can find more information about classes and its instances in the documentation of [clay-core](https://docs.rs/clay-core/) and [clay](https://docs.rs/clay/) crates.

+Each device module corresponds to the specific host entity and resulting OpenCL kernel is assembled according to the hierarchy of host entities defined by user.
+Along with the host implementation you also able to write your own modules of OpenCL code to run on a GPU.

 ## Pipeline

+Rendering pipeline is a sequence of operations that is necessary to obtain a resulting image.

 ![Pipeline](/assets/pipeline.svg)